New Year, New Habits: 5 Tips for Great Teaching

 Exhausted teachers and punchy students: a perfect recipe for winter break.
-While everyone’s looking forward to a few weeks’ respite from teaching, grading and classroom crowd control, now is a good time to set goals for 2017.
+While everyone’s looking forward to a few weeks’ respite from teaching, grading and classroom crowd control, now is a good time to set goals for the new year.
 Here are five tips for teachers to remember in the new year:

 Plan a January reboot

 While the beginning of a school year is an essential time for establishing classroom rules and expectations, returning from the long winter break provides another chance to help students be good citizens of the classroom.
 Reviewing academic and behavioral expectations can help everyone refocus for the last half of the school year.

 This time also provides an opportunity to reset bad habits if students were starting to slip before the break.
 Gently modeling classroom rules can get everyone back on track for the new year.
 Rewarding students who are well-behaved helps ensure that everyone understands your expectations.

 Help students find new study habits

 Students may need help rebooting their out-of-class behavior as well.
 By winter break, they have received semester and trimester grades, and they may return with new study skills or better grades in mind.

 Reviewing the importance of active reading, effective note-taking, studying, and completing homework in a timely manner will help students refocus on their academics in the new year.
 Some students might not even know they need help in these areas.
 Often we give them homework or expect them to study without training them in how to do so effectively.
 A short January session on soft skills may be exactly what they need to improve their performance moving forward.